NoahHodgson/project-melia/docs/Melia-Cosmic-Biographics.md

 	in quiet Melia Prime.

 # The Kosol:
-Kosol were repetilian-like people.
+Kosol were reptilian-like people.
 They stopped on the first Melia Mar.
 	They alternated between walking on 2 and 4 legs.
 They were seen as intruders in Melia Mar.
 Unlike other travelers, they lacked the tact to play gods or anything divine.
 They also had a brash streak setting up a dominion in the